RPallas92/RPallas92.github.io/_posts/2025-06-30-math-parser.md

 (1 + (2 + 3)) - 4   => 2
 ```

-We’ll start with a straightforward implementation and optimizite it step by step.
+We’ll start with a straightforward implementation and optimize it step by step.